 Endicott and her team found that the more students had been exposed to cultural differences and diversity the more likely they were to have reached the most advanced stage of moral reasoning.
 They speculate that experiences with other cultures allow people to develop a better understanding of the variety of beliefs, values, expectations, and assumptions that others might use.
 And, having that kind of understanding gives a person flexibility in resolving possible conflicts.

-This means that merely exposing yourself to cultural diversity and moral challenges can be enough to increase your cognitive flexibility.
+This means that merely exposing yourself to cultural diversity and moral challenges can be enough to increase your cognitive flexibility, as well as your cross-cultural competence.
 If that’s the case, then imagine the possibilities if you take an even more active approach.
 That doesn’t mean that you have to change your morals or do things that go against them.